 We will continue building on our number skills and focus on our 'Number of the Week' This weekly focus helps us to understand that each number has a meaning as well as a symbol.
 We use Number-block characters and Numicon resources too, this helps us to develop our number skills even further and develop key mathematical language to enable us to talk through our thinking and develop reasoning skills.
 Our learning is to understand the mathematical words such as 'more' and 'less' we have been using number ladders to develop this skill too.

-Useful Information about our Curriculum and What Expect When
+Useful Information about our Curriculum

 Child initiated learning takes place Outdoors throughout the year, regardless of weather, so please ensure that your child is suitably dressed for the ever changing British weather.